How New Zealand can become a world leader in regenerative pasture growth

 and each providing a different profile in the soil to tap various minerals and nutrients.”

-The regen ag principle1 of growing diverse pastures with deep roots is one that is highly applicable in this country, and Erin also points to silvopasture as a means of improving our soil.
+3.What is Regenerative Agriculture?
+(The Carbon Underground) of growing diverse pastures with deep roots is one that is highly applicable in this country, and Erin also points to silvopasture as a means of improving our soil.
 As highly fungal plants, trees growing on pasture can assist with the healthy functioning of microbial action in the soil.
 Considering NZ’s goal to plant a billion trees, there is a real win-win opportunity for some of those trees to be natives planted on dairy farms and other agricultural land, which are adapted to local ecosystems, and have the potential to sequester carbon through both the trees themselves and through improved soil functioning.

 Erin believes that in order to catalyse regen ag in NZ and help reverse the decline in freshwater quality associated with agricultural intensification, as well as enhance our soil’s ability to sequester carbon, that the agricultural community adopt the Savory Institute’s Ecological Outcome Verification (EOV) programme.
 Recognised as the only regenerative standard in the world to focus on outcomes over processes, the EOV is not prescriptive about methods of farming, but rather measures soil health, biodiversity and ecosystem functioning.
 It is also linked to a supply chain, with the Savory Institute developing an international network of buyers that include giants such as General Mills and Purina.